mittwald/clapper/README.md

 trailing, err := clapper.Parse(&foo)
 ```

 the inner order of the tag does not matter at all.
-The given example gives command line options `-s` and `--some-value`, defaulting to value `42` if not given and prints the help test if wanted.
+The given example gives command line options `-s` and `--some-value`, defaulting to value `42` if not given. `OptionalValue` is optional.

 ## Guarantees and rules